 Here is a “professional bio” written in the third person:

-Abhas is the founder of DeepRoot Linux, an eighteen-year-old Free Software Business that provides support, services and solutions for Free Software deployments.
-DeepRoot Linux builds mail servers and clusters, provides hosting & support for a variety of Free Software tools and helps organisations of all sizes choose self-hosting for their infrastructure in general.
-They have helped more than 500 organisations build their infrastructure using free software.
-DeepRoot Linux has special initiatives for educational institutions to help them integrate FOSS into more aspects of their operations.
+As the founder of DeepRoot GNU/Linux, an twenty-one-year-old Free Software Business that provides support, services and solutions for Free Software deployments.
+DeepRoot builds mail servers and clusters, provides hosting & support for a variety of Free Software tools and helps organisations of all sizes choose self-hosting for their infrastructure in general.

-Abhas is a member of the board of directors of the Free Software Foundation, India and has been a participant in the community in India for many years.
+Abhas is a member of the the Free Software Foundation, India working group and has been a participant in the community in India for many years.
 He advises colleges, govt / defence organisations and start-ups on using, building and adopting free software as a “way of life”.

 Here are some of my known biases: